ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

 Nonlinear Landau damping
 ++++++++++++++++++++++++

-For this problem the we set :math:`\alpha = 0.5`, rapidly driving the system nonlinear.
+For this problem :math:`\alpha = 0.5`, rapidly driving the system nonlinear.
 Other parameters are the same as for the linear Landau damping problem with :math:`k=0.5` and :math:`T_e=1.0`.
 The field energy history and distribution function at various times are shown in the following figures.
 Full details of the evolution of the distribution function can be seen in `this movie
 <../../_static/s162-distf.mov>`_.